sburl/whispr-batch/README.md

    - Select your preferred Whisper model from the dropdown
    - Choose whether to include timestamps
    - Click "Select Audio Files" to choose your audio files
-   - Watch the transcriptions appear in real-time
+   - Watch the status updates and transcriptions appear in real-time

 4. When you're done, you can deactivate the virtual environment:
 ```bash